DFHack/dfhack/Readme.rst

 gui/mechanisms
 ==============

-To use, bind to a key and activate in the 'q' mode.
+To use, bind to a key (the example config uses Ctrl-M) and activate in the 'q' mode.

 .. image:: images/mechanisms.png